tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 Each gateway implements client discovery.
 It assigns to each registered client a unique identifier (a UUID), which remains constant for as long as the client uses the system.
-In contrast, a client's _identity_ may change (for instance, if they change phone number).
+In contrast, a client's _handle_ may change (for instance, if they change a phone's hostname).
 Further, each client is (optionally) assigned a set of tags.
-Each tag represents a grouping of clients, for example:
+Each tag represents attributes associated with the client, for example:
-1. A tag `account_id:alice@org` represents all clients belonging to an account `alice@org`.
+1. A tag `account_id:alice@org` indicates the client belongs to the (domain scoped) account `alice@org`.
-2. Tags `moderator` or `clearance:top_secret` represent all clients with given access rights.
+2. Tags `moderator` or `clearance:top_secret` indicates the clients have certain roles or access rights.

 Tags of a given client are provided by the application.
 The service allows the application to search for clients by tags.
-For example, searching by tag 1. above allows to list all clients owned by `alice@org`, which is a typical scenario in messaging applications where Bob invites a multi-device account of Alice.
-Searching by a tag 2. above allows to add an arbitrary moderator, or all clients owned by entities with the right clearance.
+For example, searching by tag 1. above allows to list all clients owned by `alice@org`, which is a typical scenario in messaging applications where Bob invites a multi-device account of Alice to join a chat.
+Searching by a tag
+2. above allows to add an arbitrary moderator, or all clients owned by entities with the right clearance.

 ## Identity Registration